 With solutions available for tyres of all types, Gradeall makes tyre disposal easy and cost effective, regardless of the scale of your recycling needs.

 Tyres may not be biodegradable but they can decompose over a period of time lasting between 50 to 80 years, sometimes even more.
-Recognising this serious and hazardous problem, we’ve created a range of Tyre Recycling Machines here at Gradeall International.
+Recognising this serious and hazardous problem, we have created a range of Tyre Recycling Machines for dealing with waste tyres here at Gradeall International.

 The machinery we provide ranges from Tyre Balers for all tyre sizes, such as the MK2 and the MK3, to tyre handling and processing machinery such as the Sidewall Cutter and the Tyre Rim Separator.
 Here’s an overview of what Gradeall International can provide to suit your recycling requirements.